Skip to main content

 Accidents happen, especially when you have a puppy.
 Clean up any accidents immediately to prevent your pup from confusing your rug for his potty pad on a permanent basis.

-Whether you decide to crate-train dog or not, you should begin training at an early age.
+Whether you decide to crate-train your dog or not, you should begin training at an early age.
 It’s much easier to teach a dog how to do something than it is to break a preexisting bad habit.
 Stay calm when accidents happen, use positive reinforcement when your pup follows your commands, and remember that your dog isn’t trying to be naughty.
 Like small children, puppies are excitable and need your patience.

 Read more